BrendonONeill/css-helper/README.md

 # CSS Helper
-This is a site to generate css code it is very basic but i plan to add to it with more css and animations.
+This is a site to generate CSS code it is very basic but I plan to add to it with more CSS and animations.
 This site was created so I generate css faster

 ## Planned ideas